helidon-io/helidon/integrations/oci/sdk/README.md

 * **Helidon MP** (using _CDI_).
 For this refer to the [cdi](./cdi) module.
 * **Helidon SE** (not using _CDI_).
 For this refer to the information below.

 ## Helidon Injection Framework and OCI SDK Integration
 This section only applies for **Helidon SE** type applications.
 If you are using **Helidon MP** then this section does not apply to you, and you should instead refer to the [cdi](./cdi) module.

-The **Helidon Injection Framework** offers a few different ways to integrate to 3rd party libraries.
-The **OCI SDK** library, however, is a little different in that a special type/style of fluent builder is needed when using the **OCI SDK**.
-This means that you can't simply use the _new_ operator when creating instances; you instead need to use the imperative fluent builder style.
-Fortunately, though, most of the **OCI SDK** follows the same pattern for accessing the API via this fluent builder style.
-Since the **Helidon Injection Framework** leverages compile-time DI code generation, this arrangement makes it very convenient to generate the correct underpinnings that leverages a template following this fluent builder style.

-The net of all of this is that there are two modules that you will need to integrate DI into your **Helidon SE** application.
+If you are using **Heldion SE** then continue reading below.
+Please familiarize yourself with the basics of the [Helidon Injection Framework](../../../pico) and terminology before continuing further.

+The **Helidon Injection Framework** offers two modules for integrating with the **OCI SDK API** - the _processor_ module and the _runtime_ module.

-1. The [processor](./processor) module is required to be on your compiler / APT classpath.
-It will observe cases where you are _@Inject_ services from the **OCI SDK** and then code-generate the appropriate [Activator](../api/src/main/java/io/helidon/pico/api/Activator.java)s for those injected services.
-Remember, the _processor_ module only needs APT classpath during compilation - it is not needed at runtime.
+1. The [processor](./processor) module is required to be on your compiler / annotation processor [APT] classpath.
+It is not needed at runtime, however.
+When used on the compiler / APT classpath, it will observe cases where you're application uses the _@Inject_ annotation on API services from the **OCI SDK**.
+When it finds such cases, source code (i.e., an _Activator_) is generated to represent those injected API services you are injecting.
+These source-code generated activators will then be consumed by the **Helidon Injection Framework** at runtime.

-2. The [runtime](./runtime) module is required to be on your runtime classpath.
-This module supplies the default implementation for OCI authentication providers, and OCI extensibility into Helidon.
+2. The [runtime](./runtime) module is required to be on your runtime classpath, but is not needed at compile time.
+This module supplies the default implementation for OCI's authentication providers, as well as other OCI extensibility classes (see the [javadoc](./runtime/src/main/java/io/helidon/integrations/oci/sdk/runtime/package-info.java) for details).

 ### MP Modules